 What are good sentence starters?

-Sentences can begin in a number of ways.
+Sentences can begin in a number of ways using a range of sentence openers.
 This classroom display provides examples of a variety of ways that sentences can begin.

 - Adverbs (words that modify verbs and also adjectives, other adverbs or whole sentences)